ONS-Innovation/keh-digital-landscape/testing/frontend/README.md

 ## UI Tests

 With the application running, it is possible to run tests using Playwright.

+Tests are contained in the testing folder > frontend > tests.
+Data used in the tests is saved under the data folder.

-Mocked returns are used for the GitHub API calls.
+Mocked API returns are being created using Playwright <i>route.fulfill</i> function.
+This function mocks any of the API calls.

+Current existing tests include:

+- Search teams functionality

+    -   under Copilot  > Team Usage > Search Teams

+- Tech Radar > Infrastructure (AWS/GCP)

+    - Check that AWS and GCP blips exist
+    - Check projects do exist using AWS and GCP
+    - Check that no projects for another cloud provider - Oracle do not appear in the AWS and GCP blips

+Run the following to run the tests:

 ```bash
 make test-ui